Taxinha/RepData_PeerAssessment2/PA2.md

 ## 40             TYPHOON     Crop       825000
 ```

-We plot to show which Weather Event has the most Impact on country Economic (Property and Crop)
+The plot below shows which event has the most impact on property and crop damages combined.

 ```r
 plotTOTALDMG <-